noi-techpark/infrastructure-v2/docs/components/mqtt-route.md

 MQTT Route is the Camel Route responsible for reading from the `Gateway Mosquitto` ingesting the data in the architecture.

-Providers will publish to `Gateway Mosquitto`'s topics where **MQTT Route** is subscribed as consumer.
+Providers will publish to `Gateway Mosquitto`'s topics where **MQTT Route** is subscribed as a consumer.

 ## Topic

 When subscribing to Mosquitto, the provider has to specify a **topic**.
-MQTT Route listnes to all topics, and topics are automatically created when a publish occurs.
+MQTT Route listens to all topics, and topics are automatically created when a publish occurs.

 *To publish to Mosquitto we suggest using [MQTTX](https://mqttx.app/).*